Deploying Keycloak on AWS ECS with Fargate using Terraform

 ECS Cluster and Task Definition

-Now, let's create an ECS cluster and task definition for running Keycloak:
+Now let's create the ECS cluster and task definition to run Keycloak:

 1# ECS Cluster